-A 6-bed hospital registered residence with nursing, Berkeley Close supports adult males who are recovering from an acquired/traumatic brain injury and who require an on-going programme of care to enable their return to community.
+A 2-bed hospital registered residence with nursing, Berkeley Close supports men and women who are recovering from an acquired/traumatic brain injury and who require an on-going programme of care to enable their return to community.

-37 Berkeley Close is a Transitional Living unit for adult males, located in a quiet residential area close to Northampton town centre.
+38 Berkeley Close is a Transitional Living house, located in a quiet residential area close to Northampton town centre.
 We provide continuous support and interventions to address a range of behavioural and cognitive issues, and test people’s recovery in a community setting, in a group environment.

 Our patients develop a framework of skills that allows them to re-integrate with their community